yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 * I "visited" a chapter of R-Ladies from another country for the first time: R-Ladies La Paz.
 Another community that makes you feel welcome.

-* I joined the useR team!
-2020 as a link with R-Ladies.
+* I joined the useR!
+2020 team as a link with R-Ladies.
 This allowed me to work with many R-Ladies worldwide who [hosted tutorials](https://user2020.r-project.org/program/tutorials/).
 I wouldn't say I like time zones.

 ## July